recursion-ninja/personal-website/blog/perm-parser.md

 # Postulate

 My present comprehension of and commentary on permutation paring did not manifest from the ether.
-The inciting incedent emerged as an evidently [innocent issue][gh-feature].
+The inciting incident emerged as an evidently [innocent issue][gh-feature].
 A feature request was made for an extension of the [`parser-combinators`][pc-v0.2.0] package's [`Control.Applicative.Permutations`][pc-module] module to include the following additional parser combinator definitions:

 ```